 Tracy Gardner.
 Ms. Gardner has entered into an employment agreement with us pursuant to which she has agreed to serve as Executive Vice President, Merchandising, Planning and Production for four years beginning in March 2004, subject to renewal upon mutual agreement.
-The agreement provides for a minimum annual base salary of \$450,000, a one-time sign-on bonus of \$150,000, and an annual bonus based on the achievement of earnings objectives and individual performance goals to be determined each year, provided that the minimum bonus payable with respect to fiscal 2004 was \$112,500.
-The agreement also provides for (i) the grant of options to purchase 50,000 shares of our common stock at an exercise price equal to \$6.82 per share, which we refer to as "initial options," and (ii) the grant of premium options to purchase an additional 20,000 shares of our common stock at an exercise price equal to \$15.00 per share and 20,000 shares of our common stock at an exercise price equal to \$25.00 per share, which we refer to as "premium options."
-The agreement also provides for the grant in March 2005 of (x) an additional option to purchase 20,000 shares of our common stock at an exercise price equal to \$15.00 per share and (y) an additional option to purchase 20,000 shares of our common stock at an exercise price equal to \$25.00 per share, which we refer to as the "additional premium options."
+The agreement provides for a minimum annual base salary of \$450,000, a one-time sign-on bonus of \$150,000, and an annual bonus with a target of 50% of base salary and a maximum of 100% of base salary, based on the achievement of earnings objectives and individual performance goals to be determined each year, provided that the minimum bonus payable with respect to fiscal 2004 was \$112,500.
+The agreement also provides for (i) the grant of options to purchase 96,790 shares of our common stock at an exercise price equal to \$3.52 per share, which we refer to as "initial options," and (ii) the grant of premium options to purchase an additional 38,716 shares of our common stock at an exercise price equal to \$12.91 per share, which we refer to as "premium options."
+The agreement also provides for the grant in March 2005 of (x) an additional option to purchase 38,716 shares of our common stock at an exercise price equal to \$7.75 per share and (y) an additional option to purchase 38,716 shares of our common stock at an exercise price equal to \$7.75 per share and (y) an additional option."
 The initial options vest in equal annual installments over four years commencing on the first anniversary of the grant date.
-The premium options and the additional premium options vest in equal installments over four years commencing on the second anniversary of their respective grant dates.
-The agreement also provides for the grant of 50,000 shares of our common stock, which we refer to as the "Gardner Restricted Shares."
+The premium options."
+The initial options vest in equal annual installments over four years commencing on the second anniversary of their respective grant dates.
+The agreement also provides for the grant of 96,790 shares of our common stock.
+Which we refer to as the "Gardner Restricted Shares."
 Ms. Gardner also received relocation benefits in connection with her relocation to the New York City area.
-Under the agreement, Ms. Gardner is subject to customary non-solicitation, non-competition and confidentiali
+Under the agreement, Ms. Gardner is subject to customary non-solicitation, non-competition and confidentiality covenants.